bridgecrew-perf7/LDOS--Deployment/04 LDOS/ldos.md

 ---

 <em>Install LDOS - install_ldos.yml</em>
-The install playbook (install.yml) will perform these tasks.
+The install-ldos.yml playbook performs the following tasks.
 - Install NFS utilities on all hosts.
 Again, this is needed to be able to mount the shared directory for KTR, KJB and additional content.
 - Run update-hostname.sh to update the hostnames within the HELM chart template, so they reflect this installaion.
 - Run upload-solutions.sh to load the modified helm charts into the Solution Control Plane, to make them available for installation.